St. Olaf College: St. Olaf during the Second World War

 At the beginning of World War II, St. Olaf was not directly involved with the conflict, with the extent of wartime activities including Red Cross drives and a “Bundles for Britain” project.
 But by the fall of 1942, over 400 undergraduates and alumni were serving overseas.
 The campus was also ordered to house 600 U.S. Naval recruits for flight training, leading to the conversion of Mohn and Ytterboe Halls from women's dormitories to housing for naval servicemen.
 Students living in Ytterboe and Mohn Halls were required to move to Agnes Mellby Hall to accommodate the naval personnel.
+During World War II, Japanese American students in concentration camps were invited to study at St. Olaf.

 Connections with Norway

 King Olav visited the college in 1987 and King Harald V and Queen Sonja of Norway visited in 2011.
 Queen Sonja visited the college's campus again in 2022 as part of a tour to celebrate the connections between Norway and Minnesota's Norwegian-American community.
 She participated in a ribbon-cutting ceremony for the Special Collections vault at Rølvaag Memorial Library.
+Haakon VIII, then the Crown Prince, visited campus in 2025 to commemorate 200 years of Norwegian immigration to the United States.